Admissions Matters: Common Questions

 Should I read my child's admissions essay?

-Take time to explain to your child that what she writes and how she presents her ideas add up to a very powerful impression on the school's admissions staff.
+Take time to explain to your child that what she writes and how she presents her ideas make a powerful impression on the school's admissions staff.
 Unlike a test or examination, there are no time limits when she writes her essay.
 She can even do a rough draft if she likes and then make a fair copy, as the English say.
-That way the content not only represents her best effort but the presentation shows her at her best.
+That way, the content not only represents her best effort, but the presentation shows her at her best.
 She wouldn't turn up for the interview wearing grungy clothes, would she?
 Therefore, she shouldn't submit an essay on a formal application that looks untidy.
-That to me makes no sense.
+That, to me, makes no sense.

 Should I buy SSAT/ISEE practice test materials for my child?

-While standardized admissions tests are only one component of your child's admissions portfolio, these tests help the admissions staff determine whether your child is capable of doing the academic work at their school.
-Since all applicants have to take the standardized admissions test, your child will be subject to the same criteria and standards as all the other candidates for admission.
+While standardized admissions tests are only one component of your child's admissions portfolio, these tests help the admissions staff determine whether your child can do the academic work at their school.
+Since all applicants must take the standardized admissions test, your child will be subject to the same criteria and standards as all the other candidates for admission.
 Standardized admissions tests level the playing field.

 It just makes good sense for you to invest in some SSAT/ISEE practice tests.
-You have a selection of online materials as well as books from which to choose.
-Buying the practice tests is just the first step in the admissions test preparation process.
+You have a selection of online materials and books from which to choose.
+Buying the practice tests is the first step in the admissions test preparation process.
 What you hope to accomplish is to make the test format and conditions so familiar that your child will sail through the real test with confidence and ease.
-Encourage your child to work each section of a practice test without any time constraints.
-She must become familiar and comfortable with the layout of the test as well as the material contained in the test.
-Knowing what to expect will give her the confidence she needs to do her very best on the day of the test.
+Encourage your child to work on each section of a practice test without any time constraints.
+She must become familiar and comfortable with the layout of the test and the material contained in the test.
+Knowing what to expect will give her the confidence to do her very best on the day of the test.

 Do I have to visit schools?